jh9553-commits/The-relation-between-Chinese-Gold-Jewelry-Company-stock-prices-and-Gold-Future-prices/Write up.md

 **Implication:** Positive stock returns over the period partly reflect inherent company growth independent of gold prices.
 Gold price correlation may capture some of this if growth periods coincided with gold rallies, or if company expansions were strategically timed to gold market conditions.

-### 8.7 Integrated Explanation

-The **positive correlation** results from demand-side effects (investment demand, price expectations, cultural preferences) overwhelming supply-side cost increases, particularly in the Chinese market context where gold jewelry combines consumption and investment functions.
-This is amplified by companies' pricing power, inventory management capabilities, and inherent growth trends.

-Over longer time horizons (yearly), these fundamental dynamics fully materialize in financial statements and market valuations, explaining the strengthening positive relationship.
-The relative absence of non-linear effects at yearly frequency suggests these demand and cost dynamics follow predictable, linear relationships.

 ## 9. Key Findings and Conclusions

 ### 9.1 Primary Findings